steinwurf/steinwurf-docs/source/faq.rst

 be optimal for all applications.
 We also provide GF(2^4) as ``binary4`` and GF(2^8) as ``binary8`` which are slower, but their linear_dependency_ is much lower.
-The ``binary`` field can be up to 10 times faster than ``binary4`` and ``binary8``, but the difference largely depends on the available hardware acceleration (the gap is a lot smaller on CPUs with SSSE3, AVX2 or NEON instruction sets).
+The ``binary`` field can be up to 10 times faster than ``binary4`` and ``binary8``, although the difference largely depends on the available hardware acceleration (the gap is a lot smaller on CPUs with SSSE3, AVX2 or NEON instruction sets).